Dunning-Kruger Effect

 Poor performers often have inflated self-assessments due to a lack of self-awareness and a strong desire to protect their self-esteem.
 They tend to overestimate their abilities and downplay their weaknesses, leading to a distorted perception of their own performance.
 For example, a poor performer might believe they are highly skilled in a certain task, even though their actual performance does not reflect this belief.

 Additionally, poor performers often avoid feedback that contradicts their self-perception.
 They may dismiss constructive criticism or become defensive when their performance is challenged, further reinforcing their inflated self-assessment.
-This behavior limits their ability to improve and grow, as they are not open to recognizing and addressing their shortcomings.
+This behaviour limits their ability to improve and grow, as they are not open to recognising and addressing their shortcomings.

 Ultimately, the combination of a lack of self-awareness and a desire to protect their self-esteem results in poor performers maintaining an unrealistically positive view of their own abilities.
 This hinders their potential for development and makes it difficult for them to accurately assess and improve their performance.